e-picas/dev-tools/README.md

 ## Configuration & Dependencies

 The package is distributed with a configuration file named `deploy.conf` with default settings.
-You can define or re-define some settings in this file to fit your environment needs.
+You can define or re-define some settings in this file to fit your environment needs globally.
+You can also over-write all configuration values in a specific `.devtools` file at the root directory of each project.
+The configuration files used are INI like:

+    # comment begins with a sharp
+    CONFIG_VAR=my value

+Any available configuration variable is shown in the usage string.

 This package is based on the [Bash Library](https://github.com/atelierspierrot/bash-library) which is embedded by default in `bin/`.
 You can over-write the library loaded (and skip the